melanotan ii mastery course

 the molecule makes more sense when you start with the research program that produced it.

-unlike its predecessor Melanotan I (afamelanotide), which is a linear 13-amino-acid peptide with selective MC1R binding, MT-II was designed as a cyclic heptapeptide with dramatically increased potency -- but at the cost of receptor selectivity. that tradeoff shaped everything that followed.
+Unlike its predecessor Melanotan I (afamelanotide), which is a linear 13-amino-acid peptide with selective MC1R binding, MT-II was designed as a cyclic heptapeptide constrained by a lactam bridge between Asp5 and Lys10 side chains (Al-Obeidi et al., 1989; Hruby et al., 1995).
+The cyclization produced over 1000-fold higher potency than native α-MSH in frog skin bioassays -- but at the cost of receptor selectivity.
+That tradeoff shaped everything that followed.

 a non-selective melanocortin agonist